Robert M. La Follette Jr.: Progressive, Isolationist

 With his brother Philip, he formed the Wisconsin Progressive Party in 1934, and for a time the party was dominant in Wisconsin.
 He was reelected with the Progressive Party in 1934 and 1940.
 One of the Senate's leading isolationists, La Follette helped found the America First Committee in 1940.

-In April 1943 a confidential analysis by English researcher Isaiah Berlin for the British Foreign Office stated that La Follette was the: son of the celebrated Governor and brother of ex-Governor Philip La Follette of that State.
+In April 1943 a confidential analysis by English researcher Isaiah Berlin for the British Foreign Office stated that La Follette was the: "son of the celebrated Governor and brother of ex-Governor Philip La Follette of that State.
 Intimately tied with the very peculiar "progressive" Wisconsin political organization, who started as an Isolationist New Dealer and by degrees has turned into a confused anti-administration Nationalist.
 He is a very eccentric and unpredictable political figure who continues to be radical in internal issues and obscurantist in foreign affairs.
 He is said to be prepared to approve of Britain after she had expiated her past errors by more suffering than she had already endured.
 He is entirely independent of business interests and pressure groups, and his strength comes from the traditional place occupied by his family in Wisconsin.
-On the whole an ally of the Isolationists.
+On the whole an ally of the Isolationists."In 1938, with the formation of the National Progressives of America (NPA), initially seemingly skeptical of his brother's efforts with establishment of the NPA, La Follette became a "stanch" supporter of the new political party.